Astley, Shropshire

 Astley is a small village and civil parish in Shropshire, England.
 The official 2001 census recorded 454 people living in the parish and 116 in the village itself, falling slightly to 449 at the 2011 Census.

 The village lies near to (and between) the A53 and A49 roads.

+Bings Heath is a small hamlet in Shropshire, England.
+It lies on the A53 near to the village of, and in the parish of, Astley, north of Shrewsbury.